City Planning and Communications

 Running a city can’t be easy.
 Even a thriving, smaller city like Morgan Hill comes with its challenges.
 If you spend time going through the city's website, you quickly get a sense of the huge workload city leaders face in setting policy and managing work plans.
 We can only hope they are also working tirelessly to follow the General Plan, Zoning Code, and other guiding documents of our city.

 Sometimes, even those of us with the best of intentions make critical mistakes, often because we make decisions or enter into agreements we don’t fully understand, or have the time to research, and therefore cannot anticipate all future ramifications.

-City of Morgan Hill’s Planning Division is part of the Development Services organization, as shown in the organizationl chart at the top of this page.
+City of Morgan Hill’s Planning Division is part of the Development Services organization, as shown in the organizational chart at the top of this page.
 According to their website, the Planning Division performs a variety of services intended to protect, maintain, and develop an attractive, safe, and healthy environment.
-Responsibilities include direction and leadership in implementing the goals, objectives, and policies of the General Plan."
+Responsibilities of staff city planners include direction and leadership in implementing the goals, objectives, and policies of the General Plan."

 City Planning Gone Awry

 City leaders, including our city council and planning division have all been clear about "not wanting distribution centers in our city" but how

 exactly do these developers find land opportunities then?

 At that first meeting we did, however, learn a bit about Morgan Hill’s economic development process.
 The Economic Development Director talked briefly about this project and suggested we check out their website used to advertise properties for sale, ChooseMorganHill.com.
 In doing so, we learned some unexpected details about the property sale.
 Apparently, we can’t give Trammell Crow all of the credit.
 From this ad, we see that our city, in order to attract a buyer, was already ADVERTISING the possibility of rezoning this land for heavy industrial use, and suggesting warehouse/distribution as a development opportunity!